Introduction

 - Apply Rubbing Alcohol:

-- Dip a cotton swab or a corner of a soft cloth in rubbing alcohol.
+- Soak a cotton swab or a corner of a soft cloth in rubbing alcohol.

 - Gently dab the paint stain with the alcohol-soaked swab or cloth.

-- Allow the alcohol to sit on the stain for a few minutes to break down the paint.
+- Let the alcohol sit on the stain for a few minutes to help dissolve the paint.

 - Scrub the Stain:

-- Use a soft brush or toothbrush to scrub the stained area gently.
+- Use a soft brush or toothbrush to gently scrub the affected area.

-- Be careful not to scrub too hard, as this can damage the shoe material.
+- Be careful not to scrub too hard, as this may damage the shoe material.

 - Blot and Rinse: